Why It Matters

 We are working every day to ensure that Cartersville students are pursuing their education on a level playing field and that they are engaged in the learning experience.

 It is our goal that our students graduate on-time and are prepared to enter college, the military, or the workforce.

 We believe college is accessible to all students and provide a means for many of our high-achieving, lower-income students to begin college after high school.

 Evan Roberts receives the 2015 Hurricane Turnaround Scholarship.
-Also a GateKey Scholarship recipient, Evan attends Young Harris College and is majoring in pre-law.
+Also a GateKey Scholar, Evan graduated from Young Harris College and is currently applying to law schools.

 "I believe the most important part of the GateKey Scholarship Program is the community of individuals who are there to help me every step of the way.
-I wouldn't be an accounting major at Georgia Southern University without this community.
+I wouldn't have obtained an accounting degree from Georgia Southern University without this community.
 I truly believe these individuals have been, and will continue to be, the driving force behind my success." ~Thomas Jackson, CHS 2016, Georgia Southern University